-Life insurance is a way for you to provide for your loved ones, should you die in an accident or from an illness.
+Life Insurance is a way for you to provide for your loved ones, should you die before them.
 It protects the people who depend on you to look after them.

-Find out more about the Optional Illness and Injury cover
+Find out more about Major Illness and Cancer Cover available to you.

 Applying for Life Insurance

 To find out more about the cover Insuranceline offers, and for advice on which type and level of cover would best suit your circumstances, call one of our Insurance Specialists today on 13 77 87, or read through the Product Disclosure Statement for all the information you need.

 With any Life Insurance policy, terms and conditions apply.